okta/okta.github.io/_source/_standards/SCIM/index.md

 For audit purposes, Okta users are never deleted; they are deactivated instead.
 Because of this, Okta doesn't make delete requests to the user APIs in downstream applications.
+// ^^^ Okta does now support deleting users.
+Can we reword this?

 #### Sync Password